turquenite/Spurious-Correlations/README.md

 - `models.py`: Defines model architectures.
 - `poetry.lock` and `pyproject.toml`: Poetry files for dependency management.
 - `README.md`: Project documentation.
-- `sandbox.py`: A scratch file for testing code snippets, model experiments, or debugging.
+- `sandbox.ipynb`: A notebook for experimenting with spurious features in datasets, training models, and applying DFR.
 - `spurious_features.py`: Functions for introducing spurious features into the MNIST images.